MukilanKarthikeyan/CS2340A_Team19/README.md

 CS2340 section A group 19 project

 02.26.2024 Start of Sprint 2 planning
-Andy is starting Sprint 2 :0 (andy just realized he has to merge his own PRs) Alex is finishing Sprint 2
+Andy is starting Sprint 2 :0 (andy just realized he has to merge his own PRs) andy needs help with 3C Alex is finishing Sprint 2